 Mixing different substances together is something we do every day.
-Most of the experiments that we conduct in the chemistry lab often require the mixing of two liquids.
-Any two liquids are said to be miscible if they mix in all proportions, at any concentration, to form a homogeneous solution.
+Most of the experiments that we conduct in the chemistry lab often require the mixing of two or more different liquids.
+Any two liquids are said to be miscible if they mix in all proportions at any concentration, to form a homogeneous solution.
 In simple terms, miscibility is a property of two liquids that can completely dissolve in each other in all proportions.
 By contrast, any two liquids are said to be immiscible if there are certain proportions in which the mixture doesn’t form a solution.
-Liquids tend to be immiscible when the force of attraction between the molecules of the same liquid is greater than the force of attraction between the two different liquids.
+Liquids tend to be immiscible when the force of attraction between the molecules of the same liquid is greater than the force of attraction between the molecules of two different liquids.
 Such a system consists of 2 phases, though it is usually referred to as a mixture.
 Since by definition, immiscible liquids do not interact with each other.
 When put in the same vessel, they will evaporate completely independent of each other.
 In other words, each liquid will contribute its own characteristic equilibrium vapor pressure regardless of the presence of the other liquid.
-Thus, the total pressure exerted by the mixture is the sum of the equilibrium vapor pressures.
+Thus, the total pressure exerted by the mixture is the sum of the equilibrium vapor pressures of two different liquids.
 If you have two immiscible liquids in a closed flask and keep everything still, the vapor pressure you measure will simply be the vapor pressure of the one which is floating on top.
 The energy required to break down the existing bonds between the liquid molecules and form new ones is known as enthalpy.
 Polarity in liquids commonly used as solvents is one property that can prevent mixing due to enthalpy.
 Polar liquids have molecules with positive and negative ends that attract to form strong intermolecular bonds.
-Non-polar liquids are held together by weaker van der Waals forces.
+Non-polar liquids are held together by weak van der Waals forces.
 Liquids with similar polarities can mix, but low-polarity molecules cannot overcome the strong bonds in a higher polarity liquid, so they remain separate.
 Although most of the liquids can get easily mixed, there are a few examples of immiscible liquids in our daily life.

 1. Oil and Water

 “Oil and Water” is perhaps the most common example of two immiscible liquids.
 No matter how much you mix oil and water, they do not mix.
 The reason this happens is because of the chemical nature of oil and water molecules.
 There is a popular saying in chemistry that “like dissolves like.”
 This means that polar liquids (like water) dissolve in other polar liquids, while nonpolar liquids (usually organic molecules) mix well with each other.
 Each water molecule is polar because it has a bent shape in which the negatively charged oxygen atom is attached to positively charged hydrogen atoms on each side of the molecule.
 Water forms hydrogen bonds between oxygen and hydrogen atoms of different water molecules.
-When water encounters nonpolar oil molecules, it sticks to itself rather than mingles with the organic molecules.
+When water encounters nonpolar oil molecules, it sticks to itself rather than to mingle with the organic molecules.
 That is why we need soap or liquid soap solution to clean the dishes that we use for cooking.
-Soap cleans oil and grease because one end of the soap molecule is polar and so is soluble in water, and the other end is non-polar and so similar to oil and grease.
+Soap cleans oil and grease because one end of the soap molecule is polar, so it is soluble in water, and the other end is non-polar and so similar to oil and grease.
 The soap molecules surround the grease leaving the water-soluble parts on the outside so the water can help wash the grease away.
 Thus, the soap molecule provides a link between two substances that would otherwise be immiscible.
 It is important to note that immiscibility does not account for why oil floats over water.
 Oil floats on water because it is less dense or has lower specific gravity.
 The immiscibility of oil and water, however, is not related to the difference in density.

 2. Kerosene and Water